kaso-gg/KasoGG/index.md

 # Upcoming tournaments and Customs

-**August 21th TODAY!** - Skip's customs again, pending what he actually decides to do on stream.
+**August 21th TODAY!** - Skip's customs again, probably going to be trios fill, we will score individually and try to write up a team score algorithm in the next hour :)

 **August 2022** - Skip's Trios tournament.
 More to come on this soon.